Continuing Education Activity

 Smoking cessation may increase from 11% in control groups to 19% in those using bupropion SR. Buproprion was first developed as an antidepressant; however, it has been shown to be effective as a smoking cessation aid.
 Some studies show that NRT in combination with bupropion SR may be more effective than bupropion alone, but not necessarily NRT alone.

-Varenicline (Chantix) is a selective alpha4-beta2 nicotinic receptor partial agonist.
+Varenicline is a selective alpha4-beta2 nicotinic receptor partial agonist.
 It works by reducing cravings and withdrawal symptoms while blocking the binding of smoked nicotine.
 Smoking cessation rates have been shown to increase from 12% in control groups to 28% in those using varenicline.
-In 2009, a black-box warning was applied by the FDA to varenicline because of safety reports of an association between the drug and adverse psychiatric events including depressed mood, agitation, and suicidal behavior.
-Pfizer (the manufacturer of Chantix) was required by the FDA to conduct a clinical trial to evaluate the risk of psychiatric events.
+In 2009, the FDA applied a black-box warning to varenicline because of safety reports of an association between the drug and adverse psychiatric events, including depressed mood, agitation, and suicidal behavior.
+The FDA required Pfizer (the manufacturer of Chantix) to conduct a clinical trial to evaluate the risk of psychiatric events.
 The risk of these events was found to be lower than previously suspected, and therefore, the FDA removed the black-box warning for serious mental health side effects from the Chantix drug label in December 2016.
 In 2011, the FDA advised that varenicline may slightly increase the rate of cardiovascular events in persons with cardiovascular disease.
 Results are still pending from a large trial conducted to address this issue.

 Combination Behavioral and Pharmacotherapy